When you think Sig Sauer, what comes to mind?

-The modular design of the gun makes it come completely apart is seconds and all the “guts” of the gun are large, easy to access and easy to clean.
-I usually disassemble the gun, chuck the entire thing except the slide into an ultrasonic cleaner and then dry and re-lube it.
+The modular design of the gun makes it come completely apart in seconds and all the “guts” of the gun are large, easy to access and easy to clean.
+I usually disassemble the gun, chuck the entire thing except for the slide into an ultrasonic cleaner and then dry and re-lube it.

 Every 1000 rounds I shoot through the gun I detail strip the slide and ultrasonic clean it as well.
 It’s exceptionally easy to clean and maintain.

 This is a darned reliable gun.
 Not only have I never seen a stoppage from it, but I also made it a point to ask my friends who own these guns to see if anyone had a malfunction and not once was the gun responsible for a malfunction.